wttools.protocols.cache

 public java.lang.String getUserPassword()

-getUserPassword method returns user password used during authorization process.
-User name can be taken from URI or from data received in setUserName(Strin name) method.
+User name can be taken from URI or from data received in setUserName(Strin name)

 getUserPassword in interface ProtocolIfc